You make thousands of small decisions every day.

 But in order to do something different, we have to know what to do.
 And then do them.

-I systematically analyze my own behavior and have amassed a collection of hundreds of small tactics I utilize to keep me showing up on the paleo path.
+I systematically analyze my own behavior and have amassed a collection of hundreds of paleo success strategies I utilize to keep me showing up on the paleo path.

 Here are 56 of them.